Maryse Alberti: Early life

-Alberti was born in Langon, France.
-At the age of 19 in 1973, Alberti traveled to New York City planning to see Jimi Hendrix in concert, but only discovered of his death after her arrival.
+Maryse Alberti was born in Langon, France.
+At the age of 19 in 1973, Alberti travelled to New York City planning to see Jimi Hendrix in concert, but only discovered of his death after her arrival.
 Instead of returning to France, she hitchhiked around the US for three years before she settled in New York City.
 There, she began a job as an au pair before turning to film.

+She did not attend film school.